The Ultimate Guide to Digital Marketing

 The importance of data in Digital Marketing

 A digital marketing buzzword that unlike a few of the others is truly worth that title, is data.
-The benefit of digital marketing over traditional forms is that data on audience interactions or otherwise can be delivered to the team in realtime and with consistent and correct analytics.
+The benefit of digital marketing over traditional forms is that data on audience interactions or otherwise can be delivered to the team in real time and with consistent and correct analytics.

-We’ll be covering this below as a specialty field within the industry, but it is worth noting that, after highlighting the core audience (eg consumers), next will be deciding what data you need to collect.
+We’ll be covering this below as a speciality field within the industry, but it is worth noting that, after highlighting the core audience (eg consumers), next will be deciding what data you need to collect.